iamthechad/grails-recaptcha/README.md

 This plugin is designed to make using the ReCaptcha and Mailhide services within Grails easy.
 In order to use this plugin, you must have a ReCaptcha account, available from [http://www.google.com/recaptcha](http://www.google.com/recaptcha).

+**Important:** This version of the plugin only supports the "traditional" captcha use case of automatic rendering.
+Explicit rendering will be available soon.
+(See [the ReCaptcha docs](https://developers.google.com/recaptcha/docs/display) for more information about automatic vs. explicit.

 # Installation

 Add the following to your `grails-app/conf/BuildConfig.groovy`